Unit 10: Sampling.

 A sample is a group of people who represent a target population.
 They will be your actual unit of a study.

-2. Now college students is too big of a group so we much narrow it to a sample frame.
+- Now, college students is too big of a group, so we must narrow it to a sample frame.

-3. After the sample frame is selected, you then need to choose a sampling method or strategy.
-Covered in depth in the next unit.
+- After the sample frame is selected, you then need to choose a sampling method or strategy, which is covered in depth in the next unit.